xebia-functional/nine-cards-backend/README.md

    * The `apiKey` is the private cryptographic key that the client uses after signup to authenticate in the NCBE.

 3. **NCBE access to GAC.**
-   To carry out the process of endpoint `POST {apiRoot}/login`, the NCBE communicates to the GAC to validate the `idToken` included in the client's request.
+   To carry out the process of endpoint `POST {apiRoot}/login`, the NCBE communicates to the GAC to validate the `tokenId` from the request body.
-   If the `idToken` is validated, the GAC returns a successful response.
+   If the `tokenId` is validated, the GAC returns a successful response.

 #### User Authentication